joshnh/CSS-Snippets/README.md

 Sublime Text 2 CSS Snippets
 ===========================

-**UPDATE: The scope has been expanded to include Less, Sass and Stylus files.**
+**UPDATE: The scope has been expanded to include LESS, Sass and Stylus files.**

 Type the snippet shortcode and then press TAB to complete the snippet.